jnozzi/cocoadev.com/markdown/NSWorkspaceOpenURLProblems.md

 I don't know why that happens, when I log urlLink, the string is fine, but somehow the URL created from it gets messed up.
 Any ideas?
-Thank you in advance -General/FernandoLucasSantos
+Thank you in advance -FernandoLucasSantos

 ----

-The object for     General/WebElementLinkURLKey is an NSURL, but you're treating it like an General/NSString.
-Hence,     [NSURL General/URLWithString:urlLink] will fail, because     urlLink is *already* an NSURL.
+The object for     WebElementLinkURLKey is an NSURL, but you're treating it like an NSString.
+Hence,     [NSURL URLWithString:urlLink] will fail, because     urlLink is *already* an NSURL.

 ----
 *feels dumb* - Thank you very much!